 1) Do you have to search in many places or is it delivered in one go?

 Remember the aim of this analysis is to save you time as a head/teacher so you are not searching through lots of data to find the answer.
 You need something that does all that for you.

 2) Does the analysis look at Individual Questions or just general topics?

 Most Question Analysis actually only gives you the heads up around different topics but what if, you wanted to look at the different types of question?
-Are your pupils better at the quick questions and struggle with the longer ones?
-Knowing this could really benefit your planning in the weeks before.
+Were your pupils better at the quick questions and struggle with the longer ones?
+Knowing this could really benefit your planning in the years to come.

-3) Does it break my results into my individual cohorts, including vulnerable pupils?
+3) Does it break my results down into my individual cohorts, including vulnerable pupils?

 What about your disadvantaged/non-disadvantaged, SEN, EAL or mobile/non-mobile pupils?
 Why spend your time having to go through the data again and again when you could get the analysis to do that for you?
 Like with the ASP, it can take you a long time.
 A good QLA that does it for you..

 4) Can you look at how different cohort types did on individual questions?